 This day I was allowed to follow with Rosi to an authority for sickness related papers.
 More interesting was of course, when we continued to her school and spent time their.
 She is not only a teacher, but also the principal of the school, she now told me.
 In the morning, she is teaching and in the afternoon she is the principal.
 Most of the pupils wear school uniforms.
 The pupils, who does not have parents, who cannot afford these, wear usual clothes.
 All pupils look very clean and, because their age also sweet.
 The girls’ hair is beautiful dressed.
 When we arrived, lots of girls came to hug Rosi.
 There is an opportunity at school to buy a light meal for 1 resp.
 2 pesos.
 By the way, there are two different schools in the building.
 One in the morning and the other one in the afternoon.
 Each pupil has its own desk (half of the day) with a special form, though they reach the whole desk.

 At 8am I was in the kitchen for breakfast and Rosi was coming down soon afterwards.
 This day she was going with me to the “Cultural Centre of Tijuana”.
 I insisted to pay and eventually I was allowed.
-Nonetheless Rosi tried to be my spokesperson, but stopped, when she understood, that I will ask for the tickets.
+Nonetheless Rosi tried to be my spokesperson, but stopped, when she understood, that I will ask for the tickets by myself.

 As usual, when I am not walking a museum by myself, I could not read all the information.
 Anyway it was an interesting exhibition, designed in a good way with lots of examples resp. models.
 There was even an exhibition about rugs, a Galleria and a garden.